-Mega quake: The media defines a mega quake as any earthquake that reached a magnitude 7.0 or higher on the Richter scale.
-The USGS, on the other hand, only considers it a mega quake if the the earthquake were to reach a magnitude 10.0 or higher.
-Luckily, there are no known faults capable of generating such a strong quake.
+Megaquake: The media defines a mega-quake as an earthquake that reached a magnitude of 7.0 or higher on the Richter scale.
+The United States Geological Survey, on the other hand, only considers it a mega-quake if the earthquake were to reach a magnitude of 10.0 or higher.
+Luckily, there are no known faults capable of generating such large earthquakes.

 Fault: This is a fracture between a section of the crust of the Earth that may cause a slow or sudden shift as force is built up.
-There are different types of faults: a normal fault, a thrust fault, a strike-slip fault, and right/left lateral strike-slip fault.
-Each type is relative to their type of movement.
+There are different types of faults: a normal fault, a thrust fault, a strike-slip fault, and a right/left-lateral strike-slip fault.
+Each kind of fault is relative to its type of movement.